-From admin on April 30th, 2010 in San Francisco
+From Margaret Everton on April 30, 2010 in San Francisco

 Vintage stores may be bursting with tacky knickknacks and aged furniture, but to the trained eye these goods are actually design treasures.
 Finding potential in pieces that seem unsalvageable is tricky, we know.
 Thankfully, designer Chloe Warner has some tips to help.

 Vintage store shopping can be extremely overwhelming.
 In order to avoid making purchases on a whim that wont fit your space, take a camera with you to photograph the items that catch your eye.
 At the end of the day, you can make an educated decision as to which pieces are worth a second trip.

 Rusty ugly-oldness got you down?
 Its amazing how much an item can be changed with something as simple as a coat of paint.
 Dont discount a great find just because it looks dirty or outdated.

 If finding that perfect store is where your problem lies, Warner has some suggestions in that arena as well.
 Here are some fabulous stores smack-dab in the San Francisco Bay area:

 Inspiration comes easy in this Marina vintage shop with a Parisian flea-market feel.
 Warner uses this as her go-to store for larger items, like gold screens or wood-framed mirrors.
 And of course, everything from the brass trunks to their black-and-white silhouette prints have character enough to spare.
 2246 Lombard St., San Francisco

 If modern is more your style, then this family-owned shop has got you covered.
 They have countless one-of-a-kind pieces, from the white-leather-and-chrome chairs in Charlies Angels to a 1970s Lucite globe chandelier.
 Talk about conversation pieces.
 1001 California Dr., Burlingame